 9. Festivals in Beaufort SC

 Beaufort’s Waterfront Park hosts a variety of fun festivals at monthly intervals throughout the year.
-Check out the Beaufort schedule to see what event most interests you.

 10. Explore the Islands